AdlusMjRb/Construct/README.md

 **1. Production architecture over hackathon shortcuts.** Every workaround that compromises the real product's integrity is a lost opportunity to demonstrate production thinking. _"Every time you say we don't need to think like this for the hackathon is each time we lose."_ No hidden fees, no custody for the agent, no shortcuts on the trust model.
 The agent fee is shown as a separate line item on the deploy screen because Paxmata exists _because_ construction payments are opaque, and hiding our own fees would contradict the thesis.

 **2. Accessibility by design.** Six languages because development finance happens in places that don't speak English.
-The cross-chain split is invisible to the funder — they see one project, even though it runs across 0G and Sepolia.
+The cross-chain split is invisible to the funder, they see one project, even though it runs across 0G and Sepolia.
 Wallet connect, error messages, and the spec view all defer to whatever language the user wrote in.
 The agent reads the language they speak, not the other way round.

 ---

 ## Demo

 🎥 _Demo video link — added before submission_

-🌐 _Live deployment — added before submission_

-📜 _Sample project on 0G ChainScan — added before submission_

 ---